lemons-studios/audio-replacer/README.md

 2. Select "Local Machine" as the store location
 3. In the next page, Choose "Place all certificates in the following store:".
 Click the browse button and Select the "Trusted People" store
 4. Continue with setup normally until Windows tells you that you're done!

-### Install The App
-You can download the latest release [here](https://github.com/lemons-studios/audio-replacer-2/releases/latest).
-The .msix file is the installer.
-Just open it up, click the install button, and you're all good!

 ## How to Develop:
 If you want to develop for this application, you'll need a few things: